 The Flume Gorge is a part of Franconia Notch State Park in New Hampshire.
 It is open from mid May until the end of October.
 Kids will love exploring the beautiful trails and waterfalls.

-A trip through the Flume Gorge begins in the visitors center.
-There is a short shuttle bus that will bring you up the hill to the trail head.
+A trip through the Flume Gorge begins at the visitors center (see admission fees listed below).
+You will take a quick shuttle bus ride that will bring you up to the trail head.
 Follow the path that leads you along the river until you come to the gorge.
 I can’t imagine being the woman who stumbled upon it while fishing in 1808.
 She was 93 years old!

 The flume is 12-20 feet wide and looms up to 90 feet over your head.
 The granite was once deeply buried molten rock nearly 200 million years ago during the Jurassic Period.
 As you walk along the wooden walkway, the river rages below you.